-We have entered into an underwriting agreement with the underwriters named below with respect to the shares of our common stock and related warrants subject to this offering.
-Subject to certain conditions, we have agreed to sell to the underwriters, and the underwriters have agreed to purchase, the number of shares of our common stock and corresponding warrants provided below opposite each underwriter's name.
+We have entered into an underwriting agreement with the underwriters named below with respect to the shares of our common stock and related warrants and Pre-Funded Warrants and related warrants subject to this offering.
+Subject to certain conditions, we have agreed to sell to the underwriters, and the underwriters have agreed to purchase, the number of shares of our common stock, pre-funded warrants and corresponding warrants provided below opposite each underwriter's name.
 Maxim Group LLC and Dawson James Securities, Inc. are acting as the representatives of the underwriters.